whitneylosinski/Eat.Sleep.Data/README.md

 ## Random Forest Regressor Model Results:

 By re-running the random forest regressor on these top twelve features alone, the model was able to obtain a mean absolute value of 57.66.
 This indicates that our model is currently able to predict our target with some accuracy but is, on average, off by about $57.66.
-The group is currently working to further analyze and improve these results.
+The group is currently working to further analyze and improve these results while minimizing overfitting.
 Nevertheless, this current result provides a working model for our dynamic website.

 ## Communication Protocols:
 Our team is using the following mediums for communication purposes: